Common Names: Fungia Coral, Disc Coral, Short-Tentacled Disc Coral, Plate Coral, Mushroom Coral.

 Does well within a range of at least 74º to 84º F

-Best positioning is in moderate water flow on the sand bed under the brightest lighting possible.
-Light any coral, they may need to be acclimated to intense lighting over a period of time.
+Best positioning is in moderate water flow on the sand bed under the brightest lighting possible at that depth.
+Like any coral, they may need to be acclimated to intense lighting over a period of time.

 Fungia corals will occasionally reproduce asexually in the aquarium by budding off a new coral.